stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 <img src="http://www.stormpath.com/sites/default/files/docs/ComponentArchitecture.png" alt="Stormpath SDK Component Architecture" title="Stormpath SDK Component Architecture" width="670">

 * **Client** is the root entry point for SDK functionality and accessing other SDK components, such as the `ResourceList`.
 A client is constructed with a Stormpath API key which is required to communicate with the Stormpath API server.
-* **ResourceList** is central to the Stormpath SDK.
+  * **DataStore** is central to the Stormpath SDK.
 It is responsible for managing all Python `resource` objects that represent Stormpath REST data resources such as applications, directories, and accounts.
-It is responsible for translating calls made on Python `resource` objects into REST requests to the Stormpath API server as necessary.
-Fetching a `resource` doesn't actually generate a HTTP request until one of its properties is read.
+The DataStore is also responsible for translating calls made on Ruby resource objects into REST requests to the Stormpath API server as necessary and managing chaching mechanisms.
 It works between your application and the Stormpath API server.
-When the SDK needs to send a Python `Resource` instance state to or query the server for resources, it uses the <a href="https://pypi.python.org/pypi/requests" title="httpclient">Requests</a> library to execute the HTTP requests and read the responses.
+    * **RequestExecutor** is an internal infrastructure component used by the `DataStore` to execute HTTP requests (`GET`, `PUT`, `POST`, `DELETE`) as necessary.
+When the DataStore needs to send a Python `Resource` instance state to or query the server for resources, it delegates to the RequestExecutor to perform the actual HTTP requests.
+The Stormpath SDK default `RequestExecutor` implementation is `HttpExecutor` which uses the [Requests](http://docs.python-requests.org/) library to execute the raw requests and read the raw responses.
-* **Resources** are standard Python objects that have a 1-to-1 correlation with REST data resources in the Stormpath API server such as applications and directories.
-Applications directly use these `resource` objects for security needs, such as authenticating user accounts, creating groups and accounts, finding application accounts, assigning accounts to groups, and resetting passwords.

 ### Resources and Proxying